Researchers Find Ancient Maya Farms in Mexican Wetlands

-Archaeologists with the University of Cincinnati used the latest technology to find evidence suggesting ancient Maya people grew surplus crops to support an active trade with neighbors up and down the Yucatan Peninsula.
-They will present their findings at the annual American Association of Geographers conference in Washington, D.C.
+Archaeologists at the University of Cincinnati used the latest technology to find evidence suggesting ancient Maya people grew surplus crops to support an active trade with neighbors up and down the Yucatan Peninsula.
+They will present their findings at the American Association of Geographers conference in Washington, D.C.

 The Maya civilization stretched across portions of Mesoamerica, a region spanning Mexico and Central America.
 The oldest evidence of Maya civilization dates back to 1800 B.C., but most cities flourished between A.D.
 250 and 900.
-By the time Spanish ships arrived in the 1500s, some of the biggest cities were deserted.
-Researchers at UC are trying to piece together the life history of the Maya before the Spanish conquest.
+When Spanish ships arrived in the 1500s, some of the biggest cities were deserted.
+Researchers at UC are trying to piece together the life history of the Mayans before the Spanish conquest.

 Nicholas Dunning, a professor of geography at UC’s McMicken College of Arts and Sciences, was part of a research team that found evidence of cultivation along irregular-shaped fields in Mexico that followed the paths of canals and natural water channels at a place called Laguna de Terminos on the Gulf of Mexico.
 The archaeologists expect to find evidence of habitation when they begin excavations.

-The extensive croplands suggest the ancient Maya could grow surplus crops, especially the cotton responsible for the renowned textiles that were traded throughout Mesoamerica.
+The extensive croplands suggest the ancient Mayans could grow surplus crops, especially cotton, which was responsible for the renowned textiles that were traded throughout Mesoamerica.
 Dunning said:

 Local workers brought the Laguna de Terminos site to the attention of researchers about seven years ago.
 Dunning added:

 Satellite images revealed a patchwork quilt of blocks along drainage ditches that suggested they were built.
-The archaeologist also studied imagery NASA created of the region using a tool called Light Detection and Ranging, or LIDAR, that can depict the contours of the ground beneath the leafy canopy of trees and vegetation.
+The archaeologist also studied imagery NASA created of the region using Light Detection and Ranging, or LIDAR, that can depict the ground’s contours beneath the leafy canopy of trees and vegetation.
 Their review confirmed Dunning’s suspicions: The area was covered in ancient farm fields.
 Dunning said:

-On the LIDAR maps, any hidden structures pop out, including ancient roads and former villages.
+Hidden structures, including ancient roads and former villages, pop out on the LIDAR maps.
 “That’s the magic of LIDAR,” UC assistant research professor Christopher Carr said.
 Carr spent a career practicing engineering before returning to UC to study and eventually teach in the geography department.
 He approaches questions about the ancient Maya from an engineer’s perspective.

 Carr pointed to a map of Yaxnohcah, Mexico, showing a small reservoir the ancient Maya apparently dug in a wetland far from cultivated fields or known settlements, asking: